ysdy44/Retouch-Photo-UWP/README.md

 ## 3.Canvas
-When you choose a different Tool, barPage will navigate to the corresponding BarPage。<br> At this point, you can perform operations on the MainCanvasControl<br> [MainCanvasControl](https://github.com/ysdy44/Retouch-Photo-UWP/blob/master/%E4%BF%AE%E5%9B%BE/Control/MainCanvasControl.xaml)
+When you choose a different Tool, barPage will navigate to the corresponding Page。<br> At this point, you can perform operations on the MainCanvasControl<br> [MainCanvasControl](https://github.com/ysdy44/Retouch-Photo-UWP/blob/master/%E4%BF%AE%E5%9B%BE/Control/MainCanvasControl.xaml)
 ![](https://github.com/ysdy44/Retouch-Photo-UWP/blob/master/Screenshots/02.PNG)